James W. Wadsworth Jr.: Career

 A newcomer to the committee; in the House since 1933.
 A highly respected and well-liked Congressman, who has voted in support of nearly all the President's foreign policy measures.
 One of the most forceful and independent-minded men in Congress and a highly skilled parliamentarian.
 While not favoring any "World New Deal", he is apparently in favor of American co-operation with the rest of the world and United States definite commitments to establish a secure peace but disagrees with any attempt by the United States to interfere with other nations' internal politics or forms of government.
 A very effective supporter of the Administration's foreign policies, who did yeoman service by his speeches and active lobbying during the recent Lend-Lease debate.
 Was in the Senate from 1915 to 1927.
 A wealthy Episcopalian squire, sympathetic to Moral Re-Armament.
 Age 66.
 An internationalist.

-He was a hereditary companion of Military Order of the Loyal Legion of the United States and was also a member of the United Spanish War Veterans.
+He was a hereditary companion of the Military Order of the Loyal Legion of the United States and was also a member of the United Spanish War Veterans.